shulthz/bitshares.foundation/_workers/2020-01-spokesperson-and-legal-representative-part-1.md

 and other parties requesting the legal opinion letter or legal questions on BitAssets for all kinds of purposes.
 We seek to extend our position as legal representative in case the community wants us to do so.

-All existing legal agreements must be considered void if the BitShares Blockchain Foundation is no longer the legal representative for the BitShares Blockchain, with all consequences that come with it.
+All existing legal agreements must be considered void if the BitShares Blockchain Foundation is no longer the legal representative for the BitShares Blockchain, with all consequences that come with it (effective date 31st January 2020).

 # Introduction